retyui/redux-saga-document-visibility/README.md

 import { createStore, applyMiddleware } from "redux";
 import createSagaMiddleware from "redux-saga";

-import { createVisibleChangeSaga } from "redux-saga-document-visibility"; // for babel@6
+import { createVisibleChangeSaga } from "redux-saga-document-visibility";
-// import { createVisibleChangeSaga } from "redux-saga-document-visibility/lib"; // for babel@7

 import reducer from "./reducers";
 import mySaga from "./sagas";